ericfortis/mockaton/README.md

 ## `Config.cookies`
 The selected cookie is sent in every response in the `Set-Cookie` header.

+The key is just a label used for selecting a particular cookie in the dashboard.
+In the dashboard, only one cookie can be selected.
+If you need more cookies you can inject additional cookies globally in `Config.extraHeaders`.

+`jwtCookie` has a hardcoded header and signature.
+In other words, it’s useful if you only care about its payload.

 ```js
 import { jwtCookie } from 'mockaton'